 - make available for moderation purposes candidates’ work;

 - process an online application for an access arrangement and/or order modified papers;

 - provide the host centre with confirmation of the approval for the respective access arrangement(s).
 This will normally be a copy of the approval sheet as printed from Access arrangements online;

 - ensure that the host centre can facilitate the approved access arrangement(s);

-- inform the relevant awarding body if an approved transferred candidate arrangement is no longer required.
-This must be on centre headed paper;
+- inform the relevant awarding body if an approved transferred candidate arrangement is no longer required;

 - at the time of the examination(s), either write ‘transferred to’ or ‘T’ (centre number) on the attendance register.
 This will inform the awarding body/examiner that the script will arrive separately.
 Do not write ‘Absent’;